Skip to main content

 For more information about the API, see the Get started section for developers and the full API reference.

-A staging environment is an optional transitional account that sits between your demo environment and production environment.
+A staging environment is an optional transitional account between your demo and production environments.

-Its purpose is to let you do rigorous end-to-end testing with your data providers with which you have direct agreements.
+Its purpose is to let you do rigorous end-to-end testing with your data providers with whom you have direct agreements.

-Any data providers with which you have a direct agreement will run live checks.
+Any data providers you have a direct agreement with will run live checks.
 You will be charged for these checks.

 Before running any live checks on a real person, you must get their permission.
 Note that some checks, such as the Electronic identity check, run a soft credit check and may appear on the person's credit report.